Rent Choice Assist Trial

 Rent Choice Assist clients will be eligible to receive brokerage funds to assist the client to establish and maintain their tenancy and/or to cover relevant work/study related costs.

-In addition to Rent Choice Assist, the Department of Family and Community Services (FACS) can also offer or facilitate access to Rentstart assistance products to assist with costs to establish and maintain a tenancy in the private rental market through the provision of a Bond Loan, Advance Rent, assistance to pay rental arrears, or Temporary Accommodation for homeless people.
+In addition to Rent Choice Assist, clients can apply to access Rentstart assistance products to assist with costs to establish and maintain a tenancy in the private rental market through the provision of a Bond Loan, Advance Rent, assistance to pay rental arrears, or Temporary Accommodation for homeless people.
 For more information, speak to your local office or go to the Rentstart Assistance Policy.

 To be eligible for Rent Choice Assist, the client must: